 Continuously purchasing smart bulbs can be expensive.
 By installing a smart switch, you’re avoiding those future purchases and instead ofpurchasing cheaper LED lights.
 Smart switches should last you a lifetime, so there’s no reason to worry about purchasing a new one later.

-There are also many unique tools that smart switches can save you money on your electrical bill.
+There are also many unique tools that smart switches can save you money on your electrical bill – especially during winter.
 According to Lutron, smart switches with a dimmer switch, sensor and timer can help save you up to 60% on lighting energy savings.

 Learn more about different energy saving strategies with smart switches.

 It all depends on how much you’re willing to spend and how much you love smart technology.
 Both have various pros and cons; it’s all about what you’re looking for and how the technology fits into your everyday life.